In a word, leverage. You can finance 80%, 90%, even 100% of your investment.

 Have Several Lenders for Every Type of Real Estate Deal

-Flip houses?
+Flip houses or use the BRRRR method?
 Build relationships with not one, but several fix-and-flip lenders.

 The same is true for long-term rental property financing, for HELOCs, and so on.